 SAT exams are conducted 7 times a year in different regions at different intervals.
 Particular centers in nearly every country get to conduct at least 5 tests in a year.
 As per the revised SAT exam pattern, it is a three-hour-long test that comprises of two sections (Evidence-Based Reading and Writing [EBRW] and Mathematics).

-Then, there is the optional part of the essay that spans 50 minutes.
+Along with the basic subjects, you can also opt for the essay evaluation that spans 50 minutes.
 Some universities have made passing the SAT with Essay mandatory in their eligibility criteria.

 EBRW is further divided into a Reading Test and a Writing and Language Test.

 - Reading Test: 52 questions to be attempted in 65 minutes

 - Writing and Language Test: 44 questions to be attempted in 35 minutes